 The extensive collection of paintings dating from after 1945 includes works made in the GDR, on the one hand, and, on the other, examples of Western European abstract at from private collections.
 After the German reunification, the collection concept was opened up to embrace many new areas, with a special emphasis on figurative painting.

 The Sculpture Collection consists of about 350 works dating from the late 18h century to the present.
 Works from the first half of the 20th century make up one focus of these holdings.
 Alongside small sculptures of animals, the emergence of nude sculpture constitutes a thematic constant in the collecting activities of that time.
-The inventive engagement with figurative sculpture is represented by important artists such as Auguste Rodin, Edgar Degas, George Minne, Aristide Maillol, Georg Kolbe, Ernesto di Fiori, women sculptors such as René Sintenis, or else Richard Scheibe, who was born in Chemnitz.
+The inventive engagement with figurative sculpture is represented by important artists and sculptors such as Auguste Rodin, Edgar Degas, George Minne, Aristide Maillol, Georg Kolbe, Ernesto di Fiori, René Sintenis, as well as Richard Scheibe, who was born in Chemnitz.
 The collection also includes important portrait sculptures.
-Ernst Rietschel immortalized his sculptor-colleague Christian Rauch in a Classicist portrait.
+Ernst Rietschel immortalised his sculptor-colleague Christian Rauch in a Classicist portrait.
 By contrast, the self-portrait sculpture by Honoré Daumier is a typical example of the free treatment of surface in modern French sculpture.
-At the time some very early acquisitions were provocative works, including the Kopf eines Denkers (Head of a Thinker) by Wilhelm Lehmbruck, which entered the collection as early as 1923.
+At the time, some very early acquisitions were provocative works, including the Kopf eines Denkers (Head of a Thinker) by Wilhelm Lehmbruck, which entered the collection as early as 1923.
 Works by Günther Uecker and Tony Cragg, but also installations by Daniel Buren and Henrike Naumann represent contemporary positions.

 The many losses incurred during the 20th century, only very few of which could be replaced, must not be forgotten.
 More than 75 works were confiscated, melted down, or sold in the Nazi era.
 During the GDR period, the works acquired in Chemnitz (called Karl-Marx-Stadt at the time) were sporadic or of regional interest.
 Over the past decades, however, and with the support above all of numerous private patrons, collectors, and public promotional institutions, some of those numerous losses could be offset and new perspectives for the future highlighted.